msampaio/musicontour/docs/index.rst

 <contour-theories.html>`_ functions implemented, like prime form,
 comparison matrix and internal diagonals.

-VLCM is designed for Linux, but can also run in Windows and Macintosh.
+VLCM is designed for Linux, but also runs in Windows.
 It's developed in Python.

 Contents: